John McDermott (American artist): Films

 McDermott was an amateur filmmaker who enjoyed creating and filming reenactments of historical battles using his friends and family as cast and crew.
 Shot in 16mm, his movie Pickett's Charge caught the attention of the Public Broadcasting System which used it in an hour-long segment in its Odyssey television series.
 The film was later rebroadcast in 1958 on CBS with introductions by President Dwight D. Eisenhower and Field Marshall Bernard Montgomery.
-On the basis of that film, the Ford Foundation awarded McDermott a $10,000 grant to film a reenactment of a World War I battle known as Belleau Wood.
+On the basis of that film, the Ford Foundation awarded McDermott a $10,000 grant to film a reenactment of the World War I battle of Belleau Wood.
 The only known copies of the films are housed in the Berkeley Art Museum Pacific Film Archive.

 Personal life

 McDermott lived in Westport, Connecticut, with his wife, Ruth, with whom he had two daughters.
 He died on April 20, 1977.